Muharram 2026 | মহরম ২০২৬

 Rituals & How to Celebrate

-Observing voluntary fasts on the 9th and 10th days of Muharram.
+Observing voluntary fasts (Roza) on the 9th and 10th of Muharram to earn spiritual blessings and commemorate historic deliverances.

 Traditional Foods & Bhog